LawRato

 Tackling the Issue

 The prisons are made for reformatory purposes and not to break prisoners' inner selves so blatantly that they can never fit into their normal selves in the outside world ever after.
 Therefore, it is the duty of the prison authorities to introduce welfare schemes for the inmates indulging them in something productive and preventing them from engaging in foul or corrupt activities.
 Moreover, improving prison health is also essential to overcome overall public health issues as the aim of public health policies can never be achieved without improving prison health.
 As the famous quote given by the father of our nation Mahatma Gandhi - “ Hate the crime, not the criminal” shall be the approach kept in mind in reforming prisoners.
-A prisoner shall be sent to prison for the punishment and not as a punishment to deprive his personal liberty and privacy.
+A prisoner should be sent to jail for the punishment of the crime and not as a punishment to take away his/her personal liberty and privacy.
 The punitive system of reformation should not reach the pinnacle of destructiveness for human beings from which they can never be reformed.
 In case you know of someone who has been denied his/her rights in the prison or if you need any legal help regarding this topic, you must get in touch with a good criminal lawyer .
 A lawyer has the requisite experience and knowledge to deal with such matters and will ensure you are led in the right direction.
-You can also ask a lawyer online a free legal question using LawRato's Ask a Free Question service. “ No one truly knows a nation until one has been inside its jails.
-A nation should not be judged by how it treats its highest citizens but its lowest ones”

 -Nelson Mandela